Nathan2933/aratro/README.md

 - Email: admin@aratro.com
 - Password: admin123

+## Blockchain Features

+The blockchain integration provides the following features:

+- **Transparent Transactions**: All stock creations and transfers are recorded on the blockchain
+- **Immutable Records**: Once recorded, transaction data cannot be altered
+- **Verification**: Compare database records with blockchain records to ensure data integrity
+- **Visualization**: View blockchain blocks and transactions in the dashboard

+To access the blockchain dashboard, navigate to `/blockchain/dashboard` after logging in.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+### Python Version Compatibility

+The application has been tested with:

+- Python 3.11 (recommended)
+- Python 3.13 (requires additional setup)

+For Python 3.13 compatibility, please refer to [python_compatibility.md](python_compatibility.md) for detailed instructions.